mcw-rcc/mcw-rcc.github.io/docs/cluster-el8.md

 ssh login-centos7.rcc.mcw.edu
 ```

 We have legacy partitions (queues) setup to support workflows that do not work on Rocky Linux 8.
 To run a job on a job with legacy CentOS 7 on a CPU compute node, use `--partition=centos`.
 To run a job on a job with legacy CentOS 7 on a GPU compute node, use `--partition=centos-gpu`.
-To run a job on a job with legacy CentOS 7 on a large memory compute node, use `--partition=centos-bigmem`.

 !!! warning "Legacy CentOS 7"
     The legacy queues exist to support workflows temporarily.
 If you did not test your workflows in the previous phase, we suggest you do that and then use the normal queues that now run on Rocky Linux 8.
 Do not use these queues as a permanent fix for not testing your workflows.
 If you find your workflow does not work on the upgraded cluster, please contact {{ support_email }} for assistance.

 ### Final upgrade

-***June 5, 2024***
+***{--June 5, 2024--} May 1, 2024***

-The remaining login and cluster nodes will be upgraded to the new operating system on June 5, 2024.
+The remaining login and cluster nodes will be upgraded to the new operating system on May 1, 2024.
 This will conclude the upgrade process.

 !!! info
     We may provide further backwards compatibility in the form of a CentOS 7 container.
 This will not be guaranteed to support your legacy workflow.
 Contact {{ support_email }} with questions/concerns.